 How to Stop Them

 Migraines are very often left untreated and are usually self-diagnosed.
-An effective way to treat your migraines is to keep a journal of each migraine you get, how long it lasts, and what you did to treat it.
+In fact, an effective way to treat them is to keep a journal of each migraine you get, how long it lasts, and what you did to treat it.
 This can be helpful for your doctor to determine patterns that will better clarify your triggers and, therefore, the best treatment plan.

 The best ways to stop migraines are to avoid triggers (i.e. stress), alcohol, skipped meals, caffeine, and bad sleep habits.